whereistejas/old-blog-backup/_posts/2020-10-10-SAP-HANA-XSA-Synonyms.md

 **We only need to create role artifacts in the source application, no other changes are necessary.**

 The next step is to add the service to our target application.
 Since, we are connecting two HDI containers.
 The source application's HDI container itself serves as the data-provider service.
-Since, the HDI container is created by the system, it is "existing service".
+Since, the HDI container is created by the system, it is an "existing service".

 In the newer versions of Web IDE, we are provided with a wizard to add database services.